gridgo/gridgo-connector/README.md

 });
 ```

+*Note: You probably need to call subscribe before calling start().
+Since after started, Connector consumers will start listening for incoming messages and you will miss the ones coming before subscribe() is called*

 Some consumers will require a response, or acknowledgement from handler, e.g Vertx HTTP and Kafka.
 To send the response or acknowledgement back to the consumer, you need to use the subscribe(java.util.function.BiConsumer) method:

 ```java